fairDataSociety/fairdrive-theapp/README.md

 # Fairdrive

+Where innovation, interoperability and decentralization unite in the name of fair data.
+Fairdrive is a community-driven initiative with the mission to empower freedom.
+By enabling decentralized storage, developers can create and build interoperable, decentralized and open-sourced dApps so users can reclaim their privacy, own their data and control their digital identity.

 ## What is Fairdrive

 Fairdrive is a dApp that enables decentralized storage on Swarm.
 It consists of a typical "Drive" interface with files and folders, and a BZZ wallet to manage token balances and keypairs.
 Under the hood, FairOS is running a filesystem on top of Ethereum Swarm.
-And it uses Fairdrive Protocol to communicate with FairOS.
+Fairdrive Protocol is used to communicate with FairOS.

-## What is Fairdrive Protocol

-Fairdrive Protocol is dapp built on top of Fairos to serve other dapps as a integration plug and play app that can be injected into components.
-Visit the Fairdrive Protocol documentation and github repository here -> https://github.com/fairDataSociety/fairdrive-protocol.

-Fairdrive consists of these parts:

-- Fairdrive > a dapp
-- Fairdrive Protocol -> app that communicates with FairOS
-- FairOS > a filesystem running on Swarm

 ## How does it work